 You could also get a pub to sponsor you, and the venue could be the pub itself.

 Even a small gesture like cleaning litter in public places such as local parks is a great fundraising idea to get donations.

 Gather some like-minded people to volunteer and you are sure to get a sponsor or two as this one makes a visible difference.

 If you can do it for your parents, you can do it for some charity cash too.

-Just make some fliers to let people know that you can mow their lawn for a tiny charge which goes for the environmental cause.
+Just make some fliers to let people know that you can mow their lawn for a tiny charge which goes towards a charitable cause.